-ENG 050 Basic Writing I 4 credits
+ENG 050 Basic Writing I

-Level I Prerequisites: Academic Reading Level 3; no minimum writing level
+Level I Prerequisites: Academic Reading Levels 3, 4 or 5; Academic Writing Level 2 only

-This class is the first course for inexperienced writers.
-Students gain confidence writing formal English sentences and paragraphs.
+This class is not intended for students who speak English as their second language.
+Inexperienced writers will gain confidence writing formal English sentences and paragraphs in and out of class.
+Students will also utilize the Writing Center and complete required assignments as part of the class.
 It is strongly recommended that students enroll in a reading course before or at the same time as this course.
 Satisfactory/unsatisfactory grading is used.
 Satisfactory completion of ENG 050 is required to advance to ENG 051.